Reference price: Health care

 Some insurers use reference pricing to reduce their provider costs.
 The insurer announces prices that it is willing to pay for specific surgical procedures, pharmaceuticals and other services.
 If the provider charges a higher price, the patient is responsible for the balance.
 One study estimated that about 40 percent of health care spending is for services for which patients could shop.
 Appropriate services include hip and knee replacement, colonoscopy, magnetic resonance imaging (MRI) of the spine, computerized tomography (CT) scan of the head or brain, nuclear stress test of the heart, and echocardiogram because they have relatively uniform protocols and are less likely to experience variation in quality.

 In health care, a more common alternative is to limit patients to a specific network of providers who have accepted the pricing and other terms specified by the insurer.
 RP provides consumers a broader choice of providers.
 Further, some large employers contract with regional "centers of excellence," such as Cleveland Clinic.

 Several countries are using RP, such as external reference pricing, to compare the national drug prices against other countries' or other formulations of a similar therapeutic class.

 On May 2, 2014, the Obama administration published its approval for large/self-insured firms to use RP for health care services and to use the price of generic drugs as the RP for other drugs, which would encourage patients to favor generics over non-generics.
 Costs that exceed the RP are not counted for ACA's out-of-pocket limits.

+Reference Based Pricing (RBPs) Plans

+Reference-Based Pricing (RBP) has become an alternative health insurance reimbursement model that has been adopted by employers to reduce health benefit costs.
+Unlike PPOs or HMOs, which rely on negotiated rates with provider networks, RBP plans sets reimbursement rates based on external benchmarks, most commonly a multiple of Medicare rates.
+RBP plans typically have few or no established contracts with health care providers and set maximum payment rates at 120% to 200% of Medicare rates, well below the 254% average payment rates paid by large health plans with negotiated payment rates.

+If a provider does not accept the RBP reimbursement rate, they may bill the patient for the remaining balance.
+Many hospitals, physician groups and other provider organizations refuse to accept patients in RBP plans.
+Balance billing can lead to debt collection, credit score damage, and even litigation, posing serious financial risks to employees.
+The federal No Surprises Act (NSA), effective January 1, 2022, provides protections against balance billing for emergency services and certain non-emergency services at in-network facilities.
+However, these protections may not cover all scenarios under RBP plans, especially when services are received from out-of-network providers without prior agreements.